-Save your input file as a CSV (comma-separated or tab-delimited) text file, within the SmartyList folder on your desktop.
-Arrange your data fields according to one of the patterns shown below.
-(You can also see an example in the sample input file included with the download.)
-The first row MUST consist of field names, spelled exactly as you see here.
+Save your input data as a CSV or PSV file (comma-separated-values or pipe-separated-values), within the SmartyList folder on your desktop.
+Within that file, have your data organized into columns using one of the combinations shown below.
+(The more data provided, the better.)
+The top row MUST consist of field names, spelled exactly as you see here.

 address (entire address in a single field)